Opiate Detox Treatment

 Long-term users of opiates are at a serious risk of developing a dependency on the medication.
 A tolerance can develop for the drug, which eventually creates a hazard of health risks and long-term consequences.
 For that reason, many users will come to Shadow Mountain Recovery for medical detox treatment.

-Signs and Symptoms Associated with Misuse of Opiates
+Signs and Symptoms Associated with Abuse of Opiates

 There are a wide number of side effects that opiate users may experience when on the drug, which will likely begin with a stomachache and constipate.
 Some others could include fatigue, dry mouth, dizziness, euphoria, drowsiness, constricted pupils, low blood pressure, depression, insomnia and tremors.
 Some of the more serious side effects include clammy skin, circulatory collapse, cardiac arrest and coma.
 When opiate users decide to stop use of the drug abruptly, it can have dangerous and damaging withdrawal effects depending on the length and amount of daily use.